Multilingual Speakers in the U.S.

 We believe that bilingual education is a civil right.

-We believe that English Language Learners in public schools are currently under attack via the intensity of high stakes standardized testing that goes against research indications of productive educational practices.
+We believe that students of color learning a second language in public schools are currently under attack through intense high stakes standardized testing that goes against research indications of productive educational practices.

-We believe that while there are many theories and approaches that exist on best practices with English Language Learners, we do not condone them all and (in brief) always favor ones that:
+We believe that while there are many theories and approaches that exist on best practices with students of color learning a second language, we do not condone them all and (in brief) always favor ones that:

 1. encourage a perspective of students as possessors of knowledge through a culturally sustaining pedagogical approach

-2. celebrate, affirm, and sustain bilingualism & students’ native tongue.
+2. celebrate, affirm, and sustain bilingualism & students’ mother tongues.

 3. proceed in an overall humanizing manner, treating students and their families with respect and dignity.

 These beliefs guide us in our work with educators and students themselves.
 Join us in practicing culturally sustaining work.